scikit-hep/uproot3/README.md

 ## Examples

-Load a tree whose name you know:
+Load a tree from a file:

 ```python
 >>> import uproot